* Average is based on banks tracked on MyBankTracker.com.

 A mortgage with a shorter term tends to come with higher monthly payments, but you’ll end up paying less interest over the life of the loan.
 A longer term mortgage (such as a 30-year mortgage) will have smaller monthly payments while you’ll pay more in total interest.

-The main factors that will go into the decision of choosing a mortgage term include income, total cost, effect on other financial goals and whether or not you plan to stay in this home.
+The main factors that will go into the decision of choose a mortgage term include income, total cost, effect on other financial goals and whether or not you plan to stay in this home.

 One discount point is equivalent to one percent of the mortgage amount -- paid as part of the closing costs (payments for discount points are not deducted from the mortgage principal).
 Normally, one discount point will reduce the mortgage rate by 0.125 percent to 0.25 percent.